CADSGmbH/psimpl/README.txt

 application allows you to experiment with the different simplification algorithms.
 It can generate pseudo random 2D-polylines of up to 10.000.000 vertices in various types of containers.
-The boundingbox of the generated polyline is always n x n, where n is the amount of vertices of the generated polyline.
+The boundingbox of the generated polyline is always 2n x n, where n is the amount of vertices of the generated polyline.
 Use this fact to specify a proper distance tolerance.

 Internally, the generated and simplified polyline are always stored in a